yanlin-group/cicd/README.md

 ## CI/CD

 We use [aliyun](https://www.aliyun.com/) and [aws](https://www.amazonaws.cn/en/) as cloud infrastructure.
-This repo focuses on cicd tools we've tried so far
+This repo focuses on cicd tools we've tried so far.

 [EKS](https://www.amazonaws.cn/en/eks/) is used to run our apps.
 The general CI/CD workflow is: